-NFL Week 3 picks: Titans stun Seahawks, Lions lose their first game of the season
+NFL Week 3 picks: Titans stun Seahawks, Lions lose their first game of the year

 Last week

-Best pick: Last week, I predicted the Colts would score 13 points and lose to the Cardinals, and then the Colts went out and scored 13 points and lost to the Cardinals.
-Although I would love to sit here and write 17 paragraphs about how brilliant my pick was, I'm not going to do that because the last thing the world needs right now is anyone saying anything more about the Cardinals-Colts game.
-We got more than enough Cardinals-Colts on Sunday.
+Best pick: Last week, I predicted that the Colts would score 13 points and lose to the Cardinals, and then the Colts went out and scored 13 points and lost to the Cardinals.
+Although I'd love to sit here and write 17 paragraphs about how brilliant my pick was, I'm not going to do that because the last thing the world needs right now is anyone saying anything more about the Colts-Cardinals game.
+We got more than enough Colts-Cardinals on Sunday.

 As a matter of fact, I think it might've been the first game in NFL history that literally no one wanted to see go into overtime.

-I'm pretty sure the Colts have abandoned all hope of being any good this season.
+I'm pretty sure the Colts have abandoned all hopes of being any good this season.

-Worst pick: In what might go down as one of my five worst picks of all time, I predicted that the Cowboys would "crush" the Broncos in Denver.
-If you watched the game, you might have noticed that the only thing that got crushed Sunday was the soul of every Cowboys player in Denver.
+Worst pick: In what might go down as one of my five worst picks of all-time, I predicted last week that the Cowboys would "crush" the Broncos in Denver.
+If you watched the game, you may have noticed that the only thing that got crushed on Sunday was the soul of every Cowboys player in Denver.

 If you're scoring at home: Ezekiel Elliott quit on his team and Jason Garrett threw Dak Prescott under the bus for the loss.